 Diagnosis of musculoskeletal infection

-You’ll undergo a comprehensive physical examination with one of our musculoskeletal infection physicians.
-During your visit, you and your doctor will talk about your condition, symptoms, medical history and any prior treatments.
+Our musculoskeletal infection physicians will perform a comprehensive physical examination on you and talk with you about your condition, symptoms, medical history and any prior treatments.

-Most patients come to us by referral because they’ve experienced chronic infection lasting days, months or even years that cannot be successfully treated by their primary care or other physician.
+Most patients come to us by referral because they’ve experienced chronic infection lasting days, months or even years that can’t be successfully treated by their primary care or other physician.

 - Explants of hardware.
 This is the removal of an implanted device.
 This could include pins, plates or screws from a previous fracture or the joint implant itself, if the infection is related to knee or hip joint replacement.
-When an implant is removed entirely, your doctor’s first concern is treating or eradicating the infection before determining if you are a candidate for re-implantation.
+When an implant is removed entirely, our doctor’s first concern is treating or eliminating the infection before determining if you’re a candidate for re-implantation.

-Multidisciplinary Care: Our fellowship-trained orthopedic surgeons work in collaboration with infectious disease specialists and, when necessary, our adult reconstruction surgical team, to give you the best possible outcome.
+Multidisciplinary care: Our fellowship-trained orthopedic surgeons work in collaboration with infectious diseases specialists, and with our adult reconstruction surgical team when necessary, to provide patients with the best possible outcome.

-Surgical Expertise: As one of only a few programs in the country dedicated to the diagnosis and treatment of bone- and tissue-damaging infection, many of our patients are referred to us by physicians from Ohio, Kentucky, Michigan, West Virginia and Pennsylvania.
+Surgical expertise: We’re one of only a few programs in the country dedicated to the diagnosis and treatment of bone- and tissue-damaging infection.
+Many of our patients are referred to us by physicians from around Ohio and the surrounding states.

-Research: Our surgical team benefits from the work being done by Ohio State scientists and researchers, including the study of biofilm development.
-This laboratory work involves studying how bacteria attach to medical implants and could lead to novel treatments.
-One such project involves testing how certain immunosuppressive-type chemicals can be used to coat medical implants and inhibit bacterial attachment, thereby reducing the possibility of implant-related infection.
+Research: Our surgical team benefits from the work being done by Ohio State scientists and researchers.
+One example is the study of biofilm development, which involves learning how bacteria attach to medical implants.
+Another project involves testing how certain immunosuppressive-type chemicals can be used to coat medical implants and discourage bacterial attachment, reducing the possibility of implant-related infection.

 How we treat Orthopedic Infections